 There are some universities in Canada that may not require a GRE score, however, it is advisable to take the test as it will enhance the applicant’s profile while applying to the reputed universities.

-GRE general tests students on Verbal Reasoning, Quantitative Reasoning and Analytical Writing and GRE subject test gauges knowledge of a particular field of study like Biology, Chemistry, Literature in English, Mathematics, Physics, Psychology.
+GRE general tests on GRE Verbal Reasoning, GRE Quantitative Reasoning and GRE Analytical Writing and GRE subject test gauges knowledge of a particular field of study like Biology, Chemistry, Literature in English, Mathematics, Physics, Psychology.
 If an applicant has her/his bachelor’s degree outside Canada it is recommended to take the GRE.

 Some universities in Canada specify a minimum GRE score to qualify for a program, while others don’t.
 They take a more holistic approach while deciding on applications.
 The admission panel in such cases gives academic and non-academic parameters equal weightage.